xmos/lib_awe/doc/rst/lib_awe.rst

 It utilises xcore.ai's multi-threaded architecture and vector processing unit to provide very high performance and predictable timing required by embedded systems.

 .. note::
     This document refers to the XMOS specific implementation details.
-DSP Concepts provide several documents on the usage and integration of Audio Weaver into user system.
+DSP Concepts provide several documents on the usage and integration of Audio Weaver into the user's system.
 Please refer to https://documentation.dspconcepts.com for documentation specific to Audio Weaver.

 For reference, we refer to the following repositories that you may want to
 use: